jcuratcha/ask-your-audience/README.md

 		- This will execute  the start script defined in the "package.json" file -This cmd window must stay running to use web server

-#### To run sample (client.js):

-- Open a new cmd window in the same directory
-- Type: node client.js

 USEFUL INFO:
 - The application should automatically create a database called aya
 - The poll infomation should then be found in the polls collection of the aya database (i.e. db.polls.find())